KCMO (AM)

 KCMO (710 kHz) is a commercial AM radio station licensed to Kansas City, Missouri.
 Owned by Cumulus Media, the station airs a talk radio format.
 The studios and offices are on Indian Creek Parkway in Overland Park, Kansas.
-KCMO is also heard on KCHZ (95.7 FM) in Ottawa, Kansas and on the second HD Radio channel of co-owned KCFX (101.1) in Harrisonville, Missouri.
+KCMO is also heard on KCHZ (95.7 FM) in Ottawa, Kansas, on KTOP-FM (102.9 FM) in St. Marys, Kansas, and on the second HD Radio channel of co-owned KCFX (101.1) in Harrisonville, Missouri.

 The AM transmitter is off North Eastern Road, near Interstate 435, on Kansas City's Northeast side.
 KCMO broadcasts with 10,000 watts by day and 5,000 watts at night, using a directional antenna at all times.
 The station is heard around the Kansas City metropolitan area, in sections of Missouri and Kansas.
 With a good radio, the signal can also be heard in parts of Iowa, Oklahoma, Illinois, Arkansas and Nebraska.
 Due to KCMO's low transmitting frequency, plus Kansas's flat terrain and excellent ground conductivity, the station has an unusually large daytime coverage area, reaching a population area of nearly 12 million people.

 Programming

 Weekdays begin with a local news and information show hosted by Pete Mundo, followed by a local talk show with Kevin Keitzman.
 Nationally syndicated conservative talk shows make up the rest of the weekday schedule.
 Hosts include Vince Coglianese, Guy Benson, Mark Levin, Will Cain, Bill O'Reilly, Dave Ramsey and Red Eye Radio.
 Weekends feature shows on money, health, religion, cooking, travel and the outdoors, some of which are brokered programming.
 Syndicated weekend hosts include Rich Valdes and Chris Plante.

 At various times in its history, KCMO has carried hourly newscasts from either CBS Radio News or Fox News Radio.
-At the beginning of 2015, KCMO and most Cumulus talk stations switched to Westwood One News, a Cumulus network.
+At the beginning of 2015, KCMO and most Cumulus Media talk stations switched to Westwood One News, a Cumulus network.
 When that service ended in 2020, KCMO returned to hourly updates from Fox.